mlflow/mlflow-go/README_NEW.md

 Initially, we want to focus on supporting Postgres SQL.
 We chose [Gorm](https://gorm.io/) as ORM to interact with the database.

 We do not generate any Go code based on the database schema.
 Gorm has generation capabilities but they didn't fit our needs.
-The plan would be to eventually assert the current code stil matches the database schema via an intergration test.
+The plan would be to eventually assert the current code still matches the database schema via an integration test.

 All the models use pointers for their fields.
 We do this for performance reasons and to distinguish between zero values and null values.